-SPED 698 (3-3-0) Advanced Applied Product of Learning: This course has been designed to serve as a capstone or culminating experience for the Advanced Master's Degree Program in Education in all the specialization areas.
+SPED 698 (3-1-2) Advanced Applied Product of Learning: This course has been designed to serve as a capstone or culminating experience for the Advanced Master's Degree Program in Education in all the specialization areas.
 This course will assist students in preparing the culminating activity and will encapsulate the total experiences in the program.
 It will provide a field-based context for the completion, presentation, and evaluation of the exit options: advanced professional portfolio, action research project, and thesis.
 (Other requirements related to the area of specialization, such as field experience component, may be required by the area of specialization.)
+(Offered for variable credits, with a maximum of six credit hours applicable to a graduate degree.)